cocopon/CCPClassDump/README.md

 CCPClassDump
 ============
 CCPClassDump is a class to dump a class structure.
-It's useful to find out about a structure of system private classes.
+It's useful to find out about an inner structure of system classes.